weecology/DeepForest/docs/landing.md

 # What is DeepForest?

 DeepForest is a python package for training and predicting individual tree crowns from airborne RGB imagery.
 DeepForest comes with a prebuilt model trained on data from the National Ecological Observation Network.
-Users can extend this model by annotating and training custom models starting from the prebuilt model.
+Users can extend this model by annotating and training custom models.

 ![](../www/image.png)